Robert William Fisher: Triple homicide and arson

 A neighbor reported hearing a loud argument coming from inside the Fisher home at 10 pm on April 9, 2001, approximately ten hours before it exploded into flames.
 Police theorized that the murders took place between 9:30 pm and 10:15 pm.
 At 10:43 pm, Fisher was spotted on an ATM camera, where he withdrew $280.
 Mary's Toyota 4Runner was in the background.
 It is possible that Fisher later returned to the house to commit the murders, but police believe that they had already taken place by then because he was using Mary's car, in which he is alleged to have fled.
+A 2025 media inquiry claimed to have consulted two previously uncontacted witnesses, one of whom said that they saw Mary's car parked outside the Fisher residence at 3:30 in the morning, and another at 5:30, which would confirm that he went home after withdrawing funds from the ATM, and giving him a head start of no more than about three hours prior to the explosion.

 Mary Fisher was shot in the back of the head, and Brittney and Bobby's throats were slashed from ear to ear.
 At 8:42 am, the house exploded.
 Firefighters were immediately alerted to the explosion, which was strong enough to collapse the front brick wall and rattle the frames of neighboring houses for 1/2 mi in all directions.
 Before firefighters arrived, neighbors used garden hoses to try to keep the flames under control.
 Firefighters kept the 20 ft blaze from spreading to other houses.
 A series of smaller secondary explosions, believed to be caused by either rifle ammunition or paint cans, forced them to keep their distance.
 One firefighter suffered minor injuries to his leg when he lost his balance and fell near the blaze.

 The gas line from the back of the house's furnace had been pulled.
 The accumulating gas was later ignited by a candle that Fisher had allegedly lit, waiting for the gas to accumulate and descend to the flame hours after being lit.
 This delayed fuse would have given him an approximate ten-hour head start in his successful attempt to evade law enforcement.
 The decision to have the house explode is believed to have been an attempt by Fisher to conceal evidence of his crimes and possibly to cause police to believe that he had died.
 The burned bodies of a woman and two children were found lying in bed in the burned-out remains.
 They were identified as Mary (age 38), Brittney (age 12), and Bobby (age 10).
 Investigators theorized that Fisher murdered his family because he felt threatened by Mary's intention to divorce him, and did not want Brittney and Bobby to go through what he did as a child.